Memorable Manitobans: Alan Joseph Adamson (1857-1928)

 He served as President of the Western Trust Company (274 Main Street, Winnipeg) from its inception, and was a director of the Canadian Territories Corporation of Saskatchewan and the Saskatchewan Investment and Trust Company, as well as Vice-President of the North Empire Fire Insurance Company.
 In 1904, he was elected to House of Commons for Humbolt, serving until 1908.

 He died at his winter residence in Tampa, Florida on 3 April 1928.
-His body was returned to Manitoba for burial in St. John’s Cemetery.
+His body was returned to Manitoba for burial in the St. John’s Cathedral Cemetery.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, 1911.
 C. W. Parker, editor.
 Canadian Press Association, Vancouver.

 “Mother of K. B. judge succumbs at Limona, Fla.,” Winnipeg Tribune, 23 March 1925, page 6.

 “Alan J. Adamson dies while visiting south,” Manitoba Free Press, 4 April 1928, page 1.

 “Funeral of A. J. Adamson will take place today,” Manitoba Free Press, 9 April 1928, page 4.